What Is a Crossbite – And How to Treat It

 What Is A Crossbite?

-A teeth problem affecting the alignment of your teeth is what we term a crossbite.
+A Crossbite is a teeth problem affecting the alignment of your teeth.
 The common indicator of a crossbite is where your upper teeth fit behind the lower teeth once you close your mouth or at rest.
 The condition might affect your mouth’s front teeth or at the mouth back area.

 Most people confuse this condition with an underbite.
 However, they are both dental malocclusion types, and they are also similar.
 The significant distinction between an underbite and a crossbite is that only a group of your teeth are likely to be affected with a crossbite, while an underbite will affect all of your teeth.